-I got my Dandanator a few weeks ago and already it’s helped me diagnose faulty RAM on one of my CPC 664’s.
+I got my Dandanator mini a few weeks ago and already it’s helped me diagnose faulty RAM on one of my CPC 664’s.
 It came pre-loaded with some games but I’d like to understand how to re-program it with some different games.
 So that is hopefully what this blog post will be about.
+If you’d prefer to watch a video of this then click here.

 Note: Before you get started make sure you have a decent USB cable, I tried 3 before I found one that worked with the Dandanator.